nahidalamgh/API-Lab-1/README.md

 of this project that we have paid attention to.

 In order to get started with the PixiJS library you have to clone the PixiJS library from github and then you have to create .JS file for every application that you want to implement.
-Afterwards you have to connect the .JS file to the html file.
+Afterwards you need to connect the .JS file to the html file.
 Try some examples from the library (PixiJS) and experiment with different codes in order to get an understanding of how they work and what they do.